Sidi Abdallah Guech

 Sidi Abdallah Guech street, officially known as "Impasse Sidi Abdallah Gueche" (Arabic: زنقة سيدي عبد الله قش), is the legal red light district in Tunis.
 It is located in the medina and consists of three narrow winding alleys.
-There are rooms on both sides of the alleys where girls try to attract clients.
+There are rooms on both sides of the alleys where women try to attract clients.
 Only men (apart from the women who work there) are allowed in the alleys.

 Location

 The dead end alley is located at the entrance to the Medina, a few hundred meters from the Al-Zaytuna Mosque and the souks.
-This narrow and discreet alley - fifty meters long and in some places only one meter wide - hardly differs from the surrounding lanes.
+This narrow and discreet alley – fifty meters long and in some places only one meter wide – hardly differs from the surrounding lanes.
 It is located between the old Jewish quarter, the Hara, and the French quarter.

-On both sides of the alley there are small rooms in front of which the girls wait for their customers.
+On both sides of the alley there are small rooms in front of which the women wait for their customers.

 History

 Tolerated and then recognised by the authorities in 1942, the alley was mainly frequented by Tunisians, Muslims or Jews during the French protectorate.
 The women who worked there often come from underprivileged backgrounds, their clients also being for the most part poor men, many coming from Algeria.
 For decades, this street was the only place where Jewish prostitutes could work.

 In 1942 the Tunisian Government legalised prostitutes as "fonctionnaires" (civil servants).
 They were required to register and strictly regulated.
 One of the regulations was that they could only operate from designated areas.
 Sidi Abdallah Guech was the area designated in Tunis.
 The nature of this area has continued until current times.